oscarprdev/About-me/README.md

-- 👋 Hi, I’m @vlcoscar8
+- 👋 Hi, My name is Oscar, I'm from Valencia, Spain.
-- 👀 I’m interested in Web design and web development
+- 👀 I'm currently studying a bootcamp with the goal to become a junior full stack developer.
-- 🌱 I’m currently learning CSS,Javasript, NodeJs & MongoDB
+- 🌱 The stack software skills that I'm learning to are: CSS, Javascript, NodeJs, MongoDB, Angular, React and also PHP.
-- 📫 You can find me in: www.linkedin.com/in/oscarperez8
+- 📫 If you are looking for a motivated and passionated junior web developer you can find me in: www.linkedin.com/in/oscarperez8

 <!---
 vlcoscar8/vlcoscar8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.